Blanche of Castile: Queen mother

-Second regency and death
+Second Regency, death and veneration

 In 1248, Blanche again became regent during Louis IX's absence on the Crusade, a project which she had strongly opposed.
 In the disasters which followed, she maintained peace while draining the land of men and money to aid her son in the East.
 She fell ill at Melun in November 1252 and was taken to Paris, but lived only a few days.
 She was buried at Maubuisson Abbey, which she had founded herself.
 Louis heard of her death in the following spring and reportedly did not speak to anyone for two days afterwards.

+Though she was never officially canonized as a Saint by the Catholic Church, her cult has been recognized by popular piety in both local communities as well as churches devoted to St Louis or royal saints generally.
+This may be due to her being the mother of two canonized saints, St Louis IX, and St Isabelle.
+Due to this she is sometimes honored, though unofficially, with the titles “blessed” or even “Saint” and some Catholic Churches even honor her with stain glass windows.

 Patronage and learning

 Blanche was a patron of the arts and owned a variety of books, both in French and in Latin.
 Some of these were meant as teaching tools for her son.
 Le Miroir de l'Ame was dedicated to Blanche.
-It instructs queens to rigorously practice Christian virtues in daily life.
+It instructs queens to practise Christian virtues rigorously in daily life.
 She oversaw the education of her children, all of whom studied Latin.
 She also insisted on lessons in Christian morals for all of them.
 Both Louis and Isabelle, her only surviving daughter, were canonized.

 The chanson Amours ou trop tard me suis pris, a prayer to the Virgin Mary, is often attributed to Blanche.